-Good morning Chairman Isakson and Chairman Roe, Rankling Member Senator Tester, Ranking Member Walz, and members of these two most distinguished committees.
-I am pleased to appear before you today to present the legislative agenda and policy initiatives of Vietnam Veterans of America on behalf of our members and our families for the 115th Congress.
-As you know, although VVA is the only Vietnam veterans service organization chartered by Congress, we advocate on behalf of veterans of all eras, those who served before us and those who have served most recently in the wars in Afghanistan and Iraq.
+I am pleased to appear before you today to present highlights of the legislative agenda and policy initiatives of Vietnam Veterans of America for the 116th Congress.
+As you know, although VVA is the only Vietnam veterans service organization chartered by Congress, we advocate on behalf of veterans of all eras, those who served before us to those who have served most recently in the wars in Afghanistan and Iraq, and in Syria, in the Philippines, in Africa and elsewhere.

-THE FULLEST POSSIBLE ACCOUNTING of America's POW/MIAs has long been VVA's top priority.
-On May 7, 1975, the end of the Vietnam era, the Department of Defense listed 2,636 Americans as missing in Southeast Asia.
-VVA has continued to press for answers regarding the 1,600 Americans still listed as killed in action, body not recovered, in Vietnam, Laos, and Cambodia, in the Gulf of Tonkin and the South China Sea.
-We will assist however we can the Defense POW/MIA Accounting Agency (DPAA) to ensure they receive the necessary funding to investigate potential crash and burial sites.
-And we will continue our Veterans Initiative, which has encouraged continued cooperation by Vietnamese authorities with DOD search teams.
+THE FULLEST POSSIBLE ACCOUNTING of America's POW/MIAs has long been VVA's solemn priority.
+On May 7, 1975, the "official" end of the Vietnam era, the Department of Defense listed 2,636 Americans as missing in Southeast Asia.
+VVA has continued to press for answers regarding the 1,592 Americans still listed as killed in action, body not recovered, in Vietnam, Laos, and Cambodia, in China, in the Gulf of Tonkin and the South China Sea.
+We will assist however we can the Defense POW/MIA Accounting Agency (DPAA) to ensure they receive the funding necessary to investigate potential crash and burial sites.
+We also will continue our Veterans Initiative, which has been building bridges between American and Vietnamese veterans, and has encouraged continued cooperation by Vietnamese authorities with DoD search teams.

-As you know, for several years VVA's top legislative goal was enacting a statute that would foster the peer-reviewed research necessary to determine if a parent's exposure to toxic agents might be responsible for certain birth defects, cancers, and learning disabilities that have afflicted far too many of the progeny of warriors.
+As you know, for several years VVA's foremost legislative goal was enacting a statute that would foster the peer-reviewed research necessary to determine if a parent's exposure to certain toxic agents might be responsible for certain birth defects, cancers, and learning disabilities that have afflicted far too many of our children and grandchildren.